stuhlmueller/connoisseur/models/19-evaluation.md

 predict(null, data.episodes);
 ~~~~

-However, our predictors won't directly observe the data in such episodes---they will (in general) only observe a subset of the data.
+Our predictors won't directly observe all of the data---they will in general only observe a subset of the data (e.g. not including true utilities, only various correlated signals).
 We also need to split the data into training and test data.
 We do both of these tasks using a data preparer:

 ~~~~
 var makeDataPreparer = function(options) {